 If you have read Kolarska Tenerife: bicycle, logistics, prices, reduction and you decided to visit this wonderful island, I present a list of places that you should not miss.

 I am a big opponent of posting ready routes, because personally marking out new ones is half the fun.
-I recommend this ridewithgps or Strava Route Builder - how to build super routes in an unknown place I will describe soon.
-Especially in Tenerife, where every little lane can turn out to be a great surprise, riding someone's routes is reprehensible.
+I recommend this ridewithgps or Strava Route Builder - I will describe how to build great routes in an unknown place soon.
+Especially in Tenerife, where every little path can be a great surprise, driving on someone's route is shameful.
 For this reason, I put a list of places that I think are worth visiting.
-However you connect them, you will not be disappointed.
-Even pedaling the highway is not a big problem.
+However you combine them you will not be disappointed.
+Even highway pedaling is not a big problem there.

 A subjective map of the best places to ride